termsurf/base-book/text/dsls.md

 non-technical stakeholders, bridging the gap between domain understanding and software implementation.

-BaseLink's support for DSLs also promotes modularity and code reuse.
+BaseNote's support for DSLs also promotes modularity and code reuse.
 By encapsulating domain-specific concepts and operations within DSLs, developers can create reusable components that capture the essence of a specific domain.
 These components can be shared across projects, fostering consistency, reducing duplication, and accelerating development cycles.
-With the ability to compile DSLs into ASTs, BaseLink ensures that these components seamlessly integrate with the rest of the codebase, maintaining a unified programming model.
+With the ability to compile DSLs into ASTs, BaseNote ensures that these components seamlessly integrate with the rest of the codebase, maintaining a unified programming model.

-The flexibility of BaseLink's DSL approach extends to API design as well.
+The flexibility of BaseNote's DSL approach extends to API design as well.
 DSLs can be utilized to create fluent and intuitive APIs that are closely aligned with the domain they serve.
 By defining a concise and expressive DSL for interacting with APIs, developers can streamline the process of consuming and interacting with external services, making integration with third-party systems more seamless and efficient.

-In conclusion, BaseLink's support for creating DSLs amplifies the power of the language by enabling developers to craft expressive, concise, and intuitive solutions for specific problem domains.
-Whether using BaseLink's standard "code" DSL or defining custom DSLs, developers can tailor their languages to precisely fit the requirements of the domain they are working in.
+In conclusion, BaseNote's support for creating DSLs amplifies the power of the language by enabling developers to craft expressive, concise, and intuitive solutions for specific problem domains.
+Whether using BaseNote's standard "code" DSL or defining custom DSLs, developers can tailor their languages to precisely fit the requirements of the domain they are working in.
 This not only enhances code readability and understandability but also fosters collaboration, modularity, and code reuse.
-DSLs in BaseLink are a gateway to unlocking the true potential of domain-specific programming, providing an elegant means of communication between developers and the domains they seek to conquer.
+DSLs in BaseNote are a gateway to unlocking the true potential of domain-specific programming, providing an elegant means of communication between developers and the domains they seek to conquer.